 What is Canine Vestibular Syndrome in dogs?

 As noted above, the vestibular system in dogs connects the inner ear to the brain to process information that helps to control balance and eye movements.
 Any abnormality in the vestibular system can be diagnosed as Canine Vestibular Syndrome.
-Canine Vestibular Syndrome for dogs simply means that your dog suddenly becomes wobbly or off balance due to degradation of the vestibular system.
+Canine Vestibular Syndrome for dogs simply means that your dog suddenly becomes wobbly or off-balance due to degradation of the vestibular system.
 Canine Vestibular Syndrome for dogs is known to be called several names such as Vestibular Disease, old dog Vestibular Syndrome, or Canine Odiopathic Vestibular Syndrome.
 All of these syndromes and diseases essentially mean the same thing.

-In order to diagnosis Canine Vestibular Syndrome, your veterinarian will conduct a physical examination that involves coordination and eye movements.
+In order to diagnose Canine Vestibular Syndrome, your veterinarian will conduct a physical examination that involves coordination and eye movements.
 There are two main types of Vestibular disease: Peripheral Vestibular Disease and Central Vestibular Disease.
 More information on each is below.

 Peripheral Vestibular Disease

-Peripheral Vestibular is the portion of labyrinth and nerve in the inner ear.
+Peripheral Vestibular is the portion of the labyrinth and nerve in the inner ear.
 Peripheral Vestibular Disease is typically due to an inner ear infection in your dog, cancer, or ruptures to the inner ear.
 Once the disease or infection starts interrupting the balance of your dog in their inner ear, it is known as Peripheral Vestibular Disease.

 Peripheral Vestibular Disease is common in dog breeds that are prone to ear infections.
 If your dog has ear mites or long ears that are not regularly cleaned, they are more prone to develop Peripheral Vestibular Disease.
 Famous dog breeds that are notorious for developing Peripheral Vestibular Disease are cocker spaniels, hounds, or goldendoodles.
 In order to prevent Peripheral Vestibular Disease, it’s important that you regularly clean your dog’s ears.